apsoftwaredev/various-setup-adventures/salesforce-docker-adventure.md

 ```

-added the following to the /root/.zshrc
+added the following to the /root/.zshrc, you can use nano to edit it, or open the file in vscode

 ```
 export NVMHOME="/home/node"